portoio/PWiT/content/profiles/maria-miguel.md

 as a journalist, my editor advised to always sleep on difficult resolutions.
 Having a very impatient and impulsive personality, this proved to be some of the best advice I could have received.
-Nowadays I’m trying to incorporate another great piece of advice: done ids better than perfect.
+Nowadays I’m trying to incorporate another great piece of advice: done it’s better than perfect.

 --